 Answer: Set goals - Assess your agency/division internal needs and determine where an intern can be most useful and most beneficial.
 Create a detailed job description that includes work that is easily documented and creates a resume-building experience for the intern.
-Document how an internship program can help your organization reach its objectives, talk with your senior management, Affirmative Action Officer, SAAIP Coordinator and/or Human Resources to get the green light.
+Document how an internship program can help your organization reach its objectives, talk with your senior management, Affirmative Action Officer, Agency Internship Coordinator and/or Human Resources to get approval.